The problem

 We now have the technology to digitize and analyze tissue at scale.

-We have years of archived clinical data waiting to be unlocked.
+We have decades of archived material waiting to be unlocked.

-We have the ability to turn everyday pathology into predictive insight.
+We have the tools to transform routine pathology into predictive insight.

 What we need is the vision to bring it together.